Menu

 €39.00

-Paradoxically, the aim was not to make a dessert sake but a sake particularly suitable for serving with foie gras and game dishes.
+Tsuji Brewery was able to brew a Kijoshu Gozenshu sake with mellow sweetness and Bodaimoto tank foot method clear typical mouthfeel.
+Paradoxically, aim was not to make a dessert sake, but a sake particularly suited to being served with foie gras and game dishes.

 This Kijoshu was tried for the first time during the 2019-2020 season.
-In that brewing season, the tôji used cold-stored Bodaimoto junmaishu as a substitute for brewing water.
-This time, he used freshly pressed Bodaimoto junmaishu before brewing Kijoshu , continuing the fresh nuances of the previous brewing.
+During that brewing season, tôji used cold-stored Bodaimoto junmaishu as a substitute for brewing water.
+This time, he used freshly pressed Bodaimoto junmaishu before brewing Kijoshu, continuing previous brew fresh nuances.

-Our perfect pairings: This sake will accompany game dishes (duck, woodcock, partridge, venison), baked foie gras or in terrine, pâtés with character, chocolate desserts, baked fruits (banana, pineapple, mango, ripe apples...).
+Our perfect pairings: this sake goes well with game dishes (duck, woodcock, partridge, venison), pan-fried foies gras or terrines, pâtés with character, chocolate desserts, pan-fried fruit (banana, pineapple, mango, ripe apples...).

 NISTSU12